A more formal version is available here: click to open or directly download

 - numerical solution to stochastic forced burgers equation.

-- Kuramoto-sivashinsky PDE, which exhibits spatiotemporal chaos
+- Kuramoto-sivashinsky PDE, which exhibits spatiotemporal chaos.

 - ensemble kalman filtering for Lorenz-96 using partial and noisy observations.

-Overview of my research
+Overview of my PhD research

 My thesis research work concentrates around Data assimilation for chaotic dynamical system using EnKF (Evensen(2003)), a general sequential state estimation algorithm which computes the best estimate of the state with associated uncertainty.
 Data assimilation is a way to force the numerical model using observations from the real system in order to keep it near the true state of the system.
 It enables both short and long-term prediction by combining the model estimates and the observations in a statistially optimal way.
 The partial observations provide information of the true state indirectly, where as the model serves to take in account various physical conservation laws and their constraint, making the estimation of the full state possible even with only partial and noisy observations.